Elevation: 9,271 ft

-The South Ridge is best on its E side higher up (open terrain with easy talus slopes).
+The south ridge is best on its east side higher up (open terrain with easy talus slopes).
 Lower down, the ridge crest and just to the west of it seems to work best.
-If you wander off, the W side gets very rough.
-It is better to err on the E side of this ridge.
+If you wander off, the west side gets very rough.
+It is better to err on the east side of this ridge.

 Ken Jones Route Report

 From I-15 at Inkom, take Exit 58 southbound.
 Bear right at the bottom of the ramp toward Inkom.
 Continue straight at 0.8 miles (don’t bear left to return to I-15).
 Go left at 2.2 miles, signed to Pebble Creek ski area.
 Go right 0.3 mile later onto Green Canyon Road (again signed for the ski area).
 Follow this road uphill to its end at the ski area, about 4.25 more miles.
 Park in the upper lot.